In Ontario, people who have low incomes can get free help with some types of legal problems through:

-If you cannot afford a lawyer to help you with a civil legal issue (that is, a non-criminal issue) and you live in Toronto or Ottawa, you can get general information on court procedures, help filling out forms, and some legal advice from the Law Help Ontario centres at Small Claims Court and Superior Court.
-These services are free, but you must be able to show that your income is below the Law Help Ontario limit.
-For more information, visit the Law Help Ontario website.
-You can also find out more about Law Help Ontario Services on the Your Legal Rights Services Map.
-For more information, see:
+If you cannot afford a lawyer to help you with a civil legal issue (that is, a non-criminal issue) and you live in Toronto or Ottawa, you can get general information on court procedures, help filling out forms, and some legal advice from the Pro Bono Ontario Help centres at Small Claims Court and Superior Court.
+These services are free, but you must be able to show that your income is below the PBLO limit.
+For more information, visit the Pro Bono Ontariowebsite.
+You can also find out more on the Your Legal Rights Services Map.
+For more information, see: Pro Bono Ontario.

 Family Law Information Centres

 There are Family Law Information Centres (FLIC) at courthouses that deal with family law.
 All of the centres have free pamphlets on topics such as separation and divorce, court procedures, and family mediation.
 Many of the centres have staff who can give information and make referrals to community agencies and legal services.
 During specific hours, some of the centres have lawyers from Legal Aid Ontario who can meet with you.